Toyota Yaris Cross: Laos

 The AC200 series Yaris Cross was launched in Laos on 22 September 2023.
 It is only offered with the 1.5-litre 2NR-VEX hybrid powertrain trim level.
 Toyota Safety Sense is standard.

+Malaysia

+The AC200 series Yaris Cross was launched in Malaysia on 8 May 2026.
+Locally assembled (CKD) at the Bukit Raja plant, it is available with two variants: 1.5S and 1.5S HEV.

 Philippines

 The AC200 series Yaris Cross was launched in the Philippines on 4 August 2023 and is available in three trim levels: G, V and S HEV, the former two trim levels are powered with the 1.5-litre 2NR-VE engine, while the latter is powered by the 1.5-litre 2NR-VEX hybrid powertrain.
 The petrol models are equipped with Daihatsu's Dual Mode CVT or D-CVT, while the Hybrid trim is paired with Toyota's eCVT transmission.
 Toyota Safety Sense is standard for the V and S Hybrid trim levels.
 In August 2025, the SE HEV variant was added to the line-up, slotted above the S HEV grade.

 Taiwan

 The Taiwanese market Yaris Cross was unveiled in August 2023 and it was officially launched on 28 September 2023.
-Three trim levels are offered, all powered by the 1.5-litre petrol engine paired to a CVT transmission.
+Three trim levels: Hedonic Edition, Cool Edition and Trendy Edition, all powered by the 1.5-litre petrol engine paired to a CVT transmission.
 Toyota Safety Sense is standard.
 It is locally assembled by Kuozui Motors.